commentics/commentics/comments/3rdparty/htmlawed/htmLawed_README.txt

   It should be borne in mind that no browser application is 100% standard-compliant, standard specifications continue to evolve, and many browsers accept commonly used non-standard HTML.
 Regarding security, note that `unsafe` HTML code is not legally invalid per se.

-  *  By default, htmLawed will not strictly adhere to the `current` HTML standard.
+  *  htmLawed might not strictly adhere to `current` HTML standards as standard specification for HTML by WHATWG:- http://www.whatwg.org is continuously evolving, and there is laxity among HTML interpreters (browsers) regarding standards.
 Admins can configure htmLawed to be more strict about standard compliance.
-Standard specification for HTML is continuously evolving.
-There are two bodies (W3C:- http://www.w3c.org and WHATWG:- http://www.whatwg.org) that specify the standard and their specifications are not identical.
-E.g., as in mid-2013, the 'border' attribute is valid in 'table' as per W3C but not WHATWG.
-Thus, htmLawed may not be fully compliant with the standard of a specific group.
-The HTML standards/rules that htmLawed uses in its logic are a mix of the W3C and WHATWG standards, and can be lax because of the laxity of HTML interpreters (browsers) regarding standards.

   *  In general, htmLawed processes input to generate output that is most likely to be standard-compatible in most users' browsers.
 Thus, for example, it does not enforce the required value of '0' on 'border' attribute of 'img' (an HTML version 5 specification).